Variational Inference for Graph Convolutional Networks in the Absence of Graph Data and Adversarial Settings: Experiments

-For the citation networks we used the fixed splits as in \citet{yang2016revisiting} where 20 labeled examples per class are used for training, 1,000 examples are used for testing and the rest are used as unlabeled data.
+\parhead{Training details.} For the citation networks we used a similar setting to that in \cite{yang2016revisiting} where 20 labeled examples per class are used for training, 1,000 examples are used for testing and the rest are used as unlabeled data.
 We are very much aware of the potential difficulties when using fixed training datasets for evaluation in machine learning, in general, and in particular in graph neural networks \citep{shchur2018pitfalls}.
 However, we believe our experiments introduce enough additional randomization so that the results can be considered as reliable.
-Firstly, we adopt a similar setting to that in the recently proposed work of \citet{lds-2019}, where the original splits are augmented so as to include 50\% of the validation set.
+Firstly, we adopt the set-up in the recently proposed work of \cite{lds-2019}, where the original splits are augmented so as to include 50\% of the validation set.
 Furthermore, in the no-graph case, we generate 10 different versions of each dataset and also construct \glspl{KNNG} using $k=\{10, 20\}$ and the cosine and Minkowski distances.
 In the adversarial setting, also using the augmented datasets, we explore 7 different noise-level aggregations and replicate each experiment 10 times.
-To alleviate the phenomenon of latent variable collapse, wherein the variational posterior collapses to the prior and thereby fails to learn latent representations that explain the data~\cite{bowman2016generating, dieng2019avoiding}, we dampen the effect of the KL regularization term in the ELBO by scaling via a parameter $\beta < 1$~\cite{higgins2017beta, alemi2018fixing}.
-This hyper-parameter (along with others such as $\smoothfactorone$ and temperatures) were tuned using cross-validation, see the supplement for details.
+To alleviate the phenomenon of the variational posterior collapsing to the prior and thereby failing to learn latent representations that explain the data~\cite{bowman2016generating, dieng2019avoiding}, we dampen the effect of the KL regularization term in the ELBO by scaling via a parameter $\beta < 1$~\cite{higgins2017beta, alemi2018fixing}.
+This and other hyper-parameters were tuned using cross-validation, see the supplement for details.